We proudly feed

 Our Adult dogs are wormed every six months with Drontal Plus prescribed by our Veterinarian.

-Our puppies are dewormed every two weeks beginning at three weeks with Drontal Plus Sm Dog 22.7.
+Our puppies are dewormed every two weeks beginning at four weeks with Drontal Plus Sm Dog 22.7.

 Tick & Flea Prevention